enaon/sCat-a/README.md

 1. Battery powered.
    It is using an NRF52832, standby on 6x18650 batteries is about a Year.
 Real life usage with 4 cats allowed for 3 months between charging, 400 clean cycles.
 2. Removable sand scoop part.
-   The part that scoops the sand is one hand removable, very siple cleaning/maintaining.
+   The part that scoops the sand is one hand removable, easy cleaning/maintaining.
 3. Waterproof.
    It s based on a servo, the battery holds in place using a magnet, can be taken off, and everything else can be places under running water.
-4. Silent mechanism.
+5. Silent mechanism.
    It uses a servo and a stadard 10mm bit and screw, cut at the side for top loading, no squeaking sounds, nothing can get stuck in there.
-5. Failproof safety.
+6. Failproof safety.
    Besides the logic, is also uses the powerbank module to cut off power in a case of overload, the servo is then released, there is no way to harm a cat.

 It runs on espruino.